Louis the Blind: Early reign

 Partitions of the Carolingian Empire, after 887-890.

 Born c.
 880, Louis was the son of Boso, the usurper king of Provence, and Ermengard, a daughter of Emperor Louis II.
 Upon Boso's death on 11 January 887, Louis was still a child, and under guardianship of his mother.
-Instead of unilaterally proclaiming her son as the new king in regions previously held or claimed by his father, she decided to improve Louis′ claims, and thus approached her relative, the emperor Charles the Fat & declared Burgundy’s submission to the Empire.
-In May, Ermengard traveled to Charles′ court with Louis, and received confirmation of family estates.
+Instead of unilaterally proclaiming her son as the new king in regions previously held or claimed by his father, she decided to improve Louis' claims, and thus approached her relative, the emperor Charles the Fat and declared Burgundy’s submission to the Empire.
+In May, Ermengard traveled to Charles' court with Louis, and received confirmation of family estates.
 Charles also adopted Louis, and put both mother and son under his protection.

 However, in November 887, emperor Charles was deposed, and died in January 888, but Louis was still young and thus unable to claim royal dignity, while several other regional lords were proclaimed kings in 888: Rudolph I (in Upper Burgundy), Odo I (in West Francia) and Berengar I (in Italy).
 In May 889, Ermengard traveled to the court of king Arnulf of East Francia, to make a new submission, while at the same time seeking support of Pope Stephen V for her son.
 In August 890, at the Diet of Valence, a council of bishops and feudatories of the realm, after hearing the recommendation of the pope, and receiving notification of Charles the Fat's previous agreement to the proposition, proclaimed Louis as king in Lower Burgundy and Provence.

 The short work Visio Karoli Grossi may have been written shortly after emperor Charles' death to support Louis's claims.
 If so, Louis must have had the support of Fulk the Venerable, Archbishop of Reims.
 On the other hand, the Visio may have been written later, circa 901, to celebrate (and support) Louis's later imperial coronation in 901.

 His kingdom was smaller than his father's initial realm, as it did not include Upper Burgundy (lost to Rudolph I of Burgundy), nor any of West-Frankish Burgundy, absorbed by Richard the Justiciar, Duke of Burgundy.
-This meant that Louis′ kingdom was restricted to the environs of Vienne and Provençal regions.
+This meant that Louis' kingdom was restricted to the environs of Vienne and Provençal regions.
 Since he was still young, local barons elected Ermengard to act as his regent, with the support of Louis's uncle, Richard the Justiciar.
 In 894, Louis himself did homage to Arnulf.

 In 896, Louis waged war on the Saracens.
 Throughout his reign he fought with these Saracen pirates, who had established a base at Fraxinet in 889 and had been raiding the coast of Provence, alarming the local nobility.